 Prior to starting her blog, Eliza attended The University of Maryland, College Park where she majored in Art History.
 She then earned her M.F.A. in Integrated Design.

 Eliza is a supporter of We Need Diverse Books, an organization of children's book lovers that advocates essential changes in the publishing industry to produce and promote literature that reflects and honors the lives of all young people.
-She is also the Public Relations Officer of the Katipunan of Maryland, a nonprofit that focuses on developing social and educational programs that promote Filipino culture in Maryland.
+She is the Public Relations and Social Media Officer of the Katipunan of Maryland, a nonprofit that focuses on developing social and educational programs that promote Filipino culture in Maryland.

 Eliza is an editor, writer and cofounder of Plan A Magazine, an online publication started by several Asian American women and men brought together by the current sociopolitical climate.
 "We skew leftist, but we're also tired of the same polite Asian American liberalism that's too scared to really talk about issues that touch raw nerves."